Coolicky/Revit.DependencyInjection.Templates/README.md

 ```

 For more advanced documentation refer to [https://prismlibrary.com/docs/](https://prismlibrary.com/docs/) or [Brian Lagunas Pluralsight course](https://www.pluralsight.com/courses/prism-wpf-introduction) that goes way beyond the scope here.

-### TODO:
-Create a way to implement Prism Application within this template and use Revit Dockpanel as Prism Shell.
-If someone knows how to approach it please drop a comment.